 I only lived in Palmerston North for the first year of my life, and then the family moved to Wanganui.
 Following that we moved to Wellington (the Hutt Valley), then to Christchurch for a few years, then back to the Hutt Valley.
 I have been in the Hutt Valley from the age of eleven until the present day.

 My first year of primary school was when I lived in Wainuiomata, Lower Hutt.
 My family then moved to Christchurch for about six years where I attended two other primary schools.
-When the family moved back to Lower Hutt in 1981, I attended Naenae Intermediate for forms one and two from 1982 to 1983.
-I then attended Naenae College secondary school between 1984 and 1987, which was right next to Naenae Intermediate.
+When the family moved back to Lower Hutt in 1981, I attended Naenae Intermediate forms one and two from 1982 to 1983.
+I then attended Naenae College secondary school between 1984 and 1987, which was located right next to Naenae Intermediate.

 In the meantime, I knew I would have to get a job or else return to school for the seventh form, which I didn’t want to do.
 I found an advertisement from Westpac Bank looking for trainee bank-officers, so I applied for the job, went for the interview, and was successful.

-Eight months into the job at the bank I received a letter from GCS asking if I would like to meet for an interview, as it seems my scores from the aptitude test were very good.
+Eight months into the job at the bank I received a letter from the Government Computer Service (GCS) asking if I would like to meet for an interview, as it seems my scores from the aptitude test were very good.